CriusNyx/DnDCharacterSheet/README.md

 ## Features

-- A lightweight and easy to use.
+- Lightweight and easy to use.
 - Looks good on both desktop and mobile.
 - No login needed
 - Stores characters safely online